ColinRoitt/agePlayr/README.md

-# agePlayr: The age defening music app
+# agePlayr: The age defining music app

-Simply input the year you were born and log into spotify, it handels the rest!
+Simply input the year you were born and log into Spotify, it handles the rest!

-## Requierments
+## Requirements
  * Flask

   `pip install flask --user